 Take, for example, their use of beautifully marbled wagyu beef from Lone Mountain Wagyu in Golden, New Mexico.
 Wagyu beef is beef self-actualized, as good as it can be.
 It’s luxurious, buttery and high in saturated fats (which, contrary to some nutrition know-it-alls tell us has many health benefits).
 Wagyu is regarded as some of the best beef in the world.
 Beef this exclusive and premium shouldn’t be prepared on just any old grill.
 Javier worked with an Argentine friend (and few people know beef as well as Argentines do) to construct an Argentinian-style pit for grilling meats low and slow in a shallow pile of glowing coals.

 As might be expected from a mobile food kitchen, Malagueña’s menu is on the small side, listing fewer than a dozen items.
-If our initial visit is any indication, you’ll want to try them all.
-Aside from the items so inadequately described above, the menu on the date of our visit listed chicken pintxos (sherry, garlic chicken skewers), salt and vinegar fries, papas bravas (seasoned crispy fries with smoked tomato aioli), a spring salad (greens, nectarines, feta, almonds and mint in a charred lime vinaigrette) and a coconut pudding (with coconut, peanuts and sesame).
+If our initial and second visits are any indication, you’ll want to try them all.
+Aside from the items so inadequately described by me above, the menu on the date of our inaugural visit listed chicken pintxos (sherry, garlic chicken skewers), salt and vinegar fries, papas bravas (seasoned crispy fries with smoked tomato aioli), a spring salad (greens, nectarines, feta, almonds and mint in a charred lime vinaigrette) and a coconut pudding (with coconut, peanuts and sesame).
 Javier apprised us that he and Molly plan to change up the menu frequently to keep things lively and fresh.
 Lively, fresh, delicious…these are the hallmarks of Malagueña.

 When he’s not prepping for his busy days on Malagueña, Javier teaches students knife skills and how to prepare everyday foods at New Day Youth & Family Services’ Gourmet Grub, a cooking class with the goal of helping Albuquerque’s at-risk youth stay off the streets and gain valuable experience in the food service industry for their future.
 In this capacity, he works closely with his brother Sean, part owner and general manager of Monroe’s, one of Albuquerque’s most popular New Mexican restaurants.

 My Kim may have said it best: “Malagueña offers five-star cuisine in a food truck.”
-It may be…make that it is the best mobile food kitchen we’ve experienced in the Duke City.
+It is the best mobile food kitchen we’ve experienced in the Duke City.
 Javier and Molly are taking Latin American cuisine to new heights.
 If you hear of them rolling down your neighborhood, run, don’t walk to this wonderful addition to the Duke City culinary scene.